RockingAayush/Neural-network-Cpp/README.md

    ```
  Observe training dynamics changes from nonlinearity differences.

-This implementation serves as a **conceptual scaffold**—learners can extend it with momentum terms, batch processing, or additional layers while retaining visibility into core mechanics[6][20].
+This implementation serves as a **conceptual scaffold**—learners can extend it with momentum terms, batch processing, or additional layers while retaining visibility into core mechanics.